thalsi/git/README.md

 - [x] `git branch -vv` – Show branches with last commit info
 - [x] `git push origin <branch>` – Push branch to remote
 - [x] `git push --set-upstream origin <branch>` – Link local branch to remote
+- [x] `git fetch --all` – Fetches all branches from all remotes (usually just origin) but does NOT merge or checkout anything.
+- [x] `git fetch -p` – It tells Git to remove (prune) any remote-tracking branches that no longer exist on the remote.

 2. Merging
 Git Merge is used to combine changes from one branch into another.